 Make easy cookies and freeze them.
 In my food memoir are several easy recipes.
 For those of you who have my book, please email me with any questions.
 Here’s one for today that amps up every family’s favourite with one easy trick.

 Brown Butter Rice Crispies

 - Melt 1 stick unsalted butter in a large pot over medium-low heat.

-- Leave the butter on the heat until it foams and begins to turn brown.
+- Leave the butter on the heat until it foams and turns brown.
 The divine smell is your first clue.
 No, you can’t lap it up right there.
-You need to keep your eye on this butter and keep stirring until it turns a nutty colour.
+Keep your eye on this butter and stir until it turns a nutty colour.

 - Remove from heat and stir in ¼ tsp coarse sea salt and 6 cups Rice Crispies.

 - With a rubber spatula, spread the crispies into the prepared baking pan and pat down, evening out the top.
 Cut into squares.